mchrzan1/ski_snow_weather_app/README.md

 # ski_snow_weather_app
-Weather app for skiers based on OpenMeteo.
-Free alternative to Opensnow website.
+A weather app for skiers based on OpenMeteo.
+A free alternative to the OpenSnow website that lets you monitor your saved ski locations.
+Forecasts up to 16 days.
+Default parameters include snowfall and rainfall amounts, as well as minimum and maximum temperatures.
+Add your own location by providing coordinates.